Why whole foods should come before supplements.

 When picking out supplements, always be sure you are getting a good quality product, as cheaper brands can contain fillers and additives, or be derived from unhealthy sources.
 It’s best you reach out to your local health food store to make sure you’re getting the best quality supplement to suit your needs.

-Jessica Mitton is a graduate of the Canadian School of Natural Nutrition (CSNN) and is a practicing Holistic Nutritional Consultant located on the east coast of Canada in St. John’s, Newfoundland.
+Author: Jessica Mitton is a graduate of the Canadian School of Natural Nutrition (CSNN) and is a practicing Holistic Nutritional Consultant located on the east coast of Canada in St. John’s, Newfoundland.
 Jessica believes in a holistic approach, taking into consideration the body, mind and spirit.
 She is fascinated by the healing potential of natural, whole food and how it can be used to help individuals improve their overall health and quality of life.
 Jessica has been featured in the Academy of Culinary Nutrition’s 2016 and 2017 From Scratch cookbooks, is a former recipe contributor for Co-op Atlantic and has been featured in Old Crow and Co-op Dish magazines, as well as Exploring Mind and Body radio.